create3000/x_ite/docs/_posts/components/Rendering/Tangent.md

 ### MFVec3f [in, out] **vector** [ ] <small>[-1,1]</small>

-A unit XYZ vector defining a tangential direction on the surface.
+A unit XYZ vector defining a tangent direction on the surface, and a W component whose sign value (-1 or +1) indicates the handedness of the tangent base.

 ## See Also